b01/learning/kubernetes/pods.md

 * Run multiple containers that need to work together, but should be reserved for more advanced use cases.

-A POD spec required these top-level fields:
+A Pod spec requires these top-level fields:
 * `apiVersion` - can be `v1` or `apps\v1`.
-* `kind` - can be set to `Pod`.
+* `kind` - set to `Pod` to specify its resource type.
-* `metadata` - is a dictionary which can only contain "name", and "labels", labels can be a map with any keys you desire/need.
+* `metadata` - a dictionary which can only contain "name", and "labels" fields, "labels" can be a dictionary with any keys you desire/need.
-* `spec` - is additional information pertaining to the object you indicated in the `kind` property, refer to documentation for what attributes to use per object.
-For a POD we can use the property `containers` which is list/array, each item in the list is a dictionary, so we can add a `name` and `image` to set the nginx image for the container.
+* `spec` - additional information pertaining to the object you indicated in the `kind` property, refer to documentation for what attributes to use per object.
+When kind is set to a [Pod] we can use the property `containers` which is a list; each item in the list is a dictionary, so we can add a `name` and `image` to set for a container in the Pod.
+Adding more than one item to the container list will make it a multi-container Pod, which is a more advanced use topic.

 ```yaml
 # pod-definition.yml